 The Bromley Boys aims to highlight the truly unique factors that go into making non-league football what it is: the fans, the characters it attracts, the friendly rivalry with travelling fans, the banter with the players during the game, and the passion, loyalty and love that fans have for their own team.

 Itchy Fish Film CEO and Founder TJ Herbert is an award-winning producer and actor working both sides of the camera the past 15 years.
 He received a BBC Scotland TV Award for Best Comedic Performance in his role as Wally O’Ga in Where’s Wally?.
-His screenplay Tragedy at Bethnal Green picked up Best Adaptation and Best Historical Drama at the Monaco International Film Festival last year.
-Recent movie credits include factual drama A Dark Reflection; critically acclaimed horror flick The Cutting Room; soon to be released snooker comedy Perfect Break; and thriller Blood Money.
+TJ wrote the screenplay for Tragedy at Bethnal Green, and his recent movie credits include factual drama A Dark Reflection, critically acclaimed horror flick The Cutting Room, snooker comedy Perfect Break and thriller Blood Money.

 The lead investor

 Ken has been involved in building and successfully exiting a number of businesses, and has 20 years’ experience in the sports industry brokering the sale of a number of football clubs.
 He has managed and helped develop careers in sport for CEOs, football and rugby managers and players internationally.
 He has experience in corporate finance, acquisitions, disposals and all areas of funding.
 Ken is currently Chairman of Bolton Wanderers Football Club.